 Verbatim transcription will record everything as is, including sounds, whereas legal style will "clean up" the audio in order to make it flow like a professionally written document.
 Both will need different rates as they are completely different in terms of time, effort, and workload.

-Translation services.
-Transcriptionists should always charge extra or at least more for translation services during a transcription job because it is an extra work having to translate everything manually.
-You have a unique skill that a lot of your competitor can't offer.
+Transcriptionists should always charge extra or at least more for translation services during a transcription job because it is extra work having to translate everything manually.
+You have a unique skill that a lot of your competitors can't offer.

 This goes beyond the verbatim or legal style transcription if a client is requesting specialized editing or formatting.
 This should be a consideration for charging a little bit more if it takes more time to complete and format correctly.